Rupp29/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

     In this case, let's use the Azure Active Directory service principal created in Part I to authorize the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] instance.

     > [!IMPORTANT]
-    >  The Azure Active Directory service principal must have at least the `get`, `wrapKey`, and `unwrapKey` permissions for the key vault.
+    >  The Azure Active Directory service principal must have at least the `get`, `list`,`wrapKey`, and `unwrapKey` permissions for the key vault.

-     As shown below, use the **Client ID** from Part I for the `ServicePrincipalName` parameter.
+     As shown below, use the **App (Client) ID** from Part I for the `ServicePrincipalName` parameter.
 The `Set-AzKeyVaultAccessPolicy` runs silently with no output if it runs successfully.

     ```powershell
-    Set-AzKeyVaultAccessPolicy -VaultName 'ContosoDevKeyVault'`
+    Set-AzKeyVaultAccessPolicy -VaultName 'ContosoEKMKeyVault'`
-      -ServicePrincipalName EF5C8E09-4D2A-4A76-9998-D93440D8115D `
+      -ServicePrincipalName 9A57CBC5-4C4C-40E2-B517-EA677`
-      -PermissionsToKeys get, wrapKey, unwrapKey
+      -PermissionsToKeys get, list, wrapKey, unwrapKey
     ```

      Call the `Get-AzKeyVault` cmdlet to confirm the permissions.
 In the statement output under 'Access Policies,' you should see your AAD application name listed as another tenant that has access to this key vault.